DrishtiShrrrma/RL-domain-independent-planner-v1/README_research_paper.md

 - In GAE, there's a hyperparameter named lambda (λ) which is used for trading-off bias vs variance in advantage estimation.
 This hyperparameter typically varies between 0 and 1.
 A value of 0 leads to high bias/low variance (one-step TD) estimates, and a value of 1 leads to low bias/high variance (Monte Carlo) estimates.
 -

+Note : stable_baselines3's PPO implementation already includes GAE.
+So unless one needs to modify the GAE calculation, one should be fine with the basic implementation of PPO.
+If we do need to modify GAE, then we will have to write your own custom environment and agent that allows for the necessary modifications.

 # 4. PPO-GAE with Exploration 😍